aminoa/blog/content/posts/open-source/index.md

 [^linusintel]: He wanted to intern at Intel but had visa issues so he continued to stay in Helsinki.

 [^finlandball]: Linus was later invited to Finland's "President's Ball" (or Independence Day Reception).

+[^deltaappstore]: This is interesting since that means free software (not sure about GPLv3 yet) does allow preventing distribution on certain platforms, so what's done here, preventing using the Delta code on the app store, is (probably) kosher: https://github.com/rileytestut/Delta/blob/main/README.md

+[^librarygpl]: GNU Library GPL (used with GNU C Library) was a special copyleft exception that allows linking of proprietary software.
+Since the C library was generic in preventing usage with non-free systems, that would discourage the use of that library so it's a necessary comprimise to ensure that GCC is used further.

+[^sass]: Software as a service enables all of these harms and also risks locking yourself into a network.

+[^sourcepricelimit]: There is one exception: the GPL license requires source code provided so if only a binary is provided, there’s a price limit for the source.

+[^othersoftwarecategories]: There is also noncopylefted free software, also known as public domain software.
+In terms of nonfree software, this can include software that prevents redistribution and freeware/shareware.